dshanske/syndication-links/readme.txt

 == Description ==

-It supports adding rel-syndication/u-syndication links to your posts and pages, indicating where a syndicated copy is.
-You can do this manually in the post UI, and some plugins support automatically adding their links as well.
+It supports adding rel-syndication/u-syndication links to your posts, pages, and comments, indicating where a syndicated copy is.
+You can do this manually and some plugins support automatically adding their links as well.

 == Installation ==